peterrother/peterrother.github.io/about.md

 permalink: /about/
 ---

 I am Peter Rother, a 37-year old American web application developer who lives in the [Over-the-Rhine][otr] neighborhood of [Cincinnati, Ohio][cincinnati].
 I was born and raised on the westside of Cincinnati and studied at [St. Xavier High School][st-xavier] and the [University of Cincinnati][uc], having received a BBA in [Information Systems][uc-is].
-I currently build online ESG/EHS software alongside an amazing global team at [Benchmark Digital Partners LLC][benchmark].
+I currently build online ESG/EHS software alongside an amazing global team at [Benchmark Gensuite&reg;][benchmark].

 I am a passionate fan of the German language and culture.
 After studying in both Germany and Austria I worked in Cincinnati's sister city, [Munich, Germany][munich], home of Oktoberfest.
 Since then I have developed quite the penchant for traveling throughout Europe.